dpwrussell/photoviewer/README.md

 Trivial flask application to navigate and display images.

-This does nothing clever, only allows the user to navigate a file hierarchy and then display files in their original aspect ratio, but with a set width.
+This allows the user to navigate a file hierarchy and then display files in their original aspect ratio, but with a set width.
+It also generates (once only saved in .thumbnail directory) and shows thumbnails.

 It would be easy to add some more advanced functionality.
 E.g.

-[x]Render thumbnails using some image library for each image file in a listing.
-[x]Thumbnails could be saved somewhere to prevent them having to be regenerated each time.
-[x]A database could be added which keeps track of the thumbnails.
+[x]A database could be added for various reasons.
 [x]Database could have a rating for each image.
 [x]etc, etc.